 Lou Anne Flanders-Stec

-I’ve completed my MBA in Finance from the University of North Texas and undergraduate degree in Business Administration from Ouachita Baptist University.
-Additionally, I’ve been involved in community service serving on: the Board of Advisers for the Angel Capital Association, North America’s professional alliance of angel groups; the Finance Committee for the Greensboro Children’s Museum; as Secretary and Board Member for the Eastern Music Festival; and as the Finance Chair for Spring Garden Community Church.
-And was named one of the Piedmont Triad’s 50 Most Influential People for two years.
+Lou Anne holds an MBA in Finance from the University of North Texas and an undergraduate degree in Business Administration from Ouachita Baptist University.
+She has served on the boards of several national and community organizations including: Angel Capital Association, Greensboro Children’s Museum, Eastern Music Festival, and Spring Garden Community Church.
+Lou Anne was recognized as one of the Top Women in Business in the Triad in 2013 and was named one of the Piedmont Triad’s 50 Most Influential People for two years.

-My passions include reading, college basketball, as a spectator (but especially UNC basketball) and wine tasting and collecting.
+Her passions include reading, college basketball, as a spectator (but especially UNC basketball), and wine tasting and collecting.